The classification of purely non-symplectic automorphisms of high order on K3 surfaces: Classification of non-symplectic automorphisms of high order

-along $2$. \end{lemma} \begin{proof} We already know the uniqueness of $(X,g^2)$.
+along $2^4$. \end{lemma} \begin{proof} We already know the uniqueness of $(X,g^2)$.
 One can check that $g^2$ has $9$ isolated fixed points and a (pointwise) fixed curve of genus $0$.
-The local types are given by
+By \cite[8.4]{artebani_sarti_taki:non-symplectic} their local types are given by

 Since $X^g\subseteq X^{g^2}$, either $g$ fixes a curve of genus $0$ and at most $9$ isolated points, or $g$ does not fix a curve and at most $11$ points.